ModisWorks/modisworks.github.io/doc/guides/dev/api-database.md

     * `path=None` *(list of strings)*: List of the dictionary keys that you want to traverse to arrive at the value you want to edit.
 If you choose a path that doesn't exist yet, the API will throw an exception.
 * `data.cache`
     * This variable caches `data.json` into RAM.
 You can use this variable to read and edit anything in the database, including API keys etc.
-    * If you edit this, don't forget to call `data.write()` afterwards if you want it to be permanent.
+    * If you edit this, don't forget to call `data.edit()` afterwards if you want it to be permanent.
 * `data.pull()`
     * Use this function to **manually update `data.cache` from `data.json`.** Use this if you updated `data.json` manually (eg. with an external editor).
     * This function is called automatically on Modis startup, and should not need to be called again unless you edit `data.json` externally.